jeongukhwang/JHwang/content/authors/admin/_index.md

 ## About Me

-Welcome to visit my website!
+Welcome to visit my website! <br>
 I am currently a researcher in Advanced Functional Polymers Center (advisor: Dr. Yun Ho Kim) at the Korea Research Institute of Chemical Technology (KRICT).
-Before I joined KRICT, I received a master’s degree in chemical engineering from Ulsan National Institute of Science and Technology (UNIST) (advisor: Prof. Dong Woog Lee).
+Before I joined KRICT, I received a master degree in chemical engineering from Ulsan National Institute of Science and Technology (UNIST) (advisor: Prof. Dong Woog Lee). <br>
 My primary interest lies in the design of materials based on interface science for practical applications.
-I directly measure interaction forces across various scales and conditions, providing valuable insights into the development of advanced materials.
+I directly measure interaction forces across various scales and conditions, providing valuable insights into the development of advanced materials. <br>
 My research encompasses not only the synthesis of multi-functional polymers for adhesives and batteries but also the development of nanoparticle hybridization.
 Nowadays, I continue to study interfacial science and strive to apply it to medical device technology.